apenella/provisioning/continuous_delivery/docs/cookbook.md

 </table>

 ### continuous_delivery::jenkins
-Jenkins recipe is responsible to deploy the Jenkins component, which will let to automate the delivery process and to release our application frequently.
+Jenkins recipe is responsible to deploy the Jenkins component, which lets to automate the delivery process and to release our application frequently.

 #### Attributes
 <table>